Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome superconductors: Results

 The dynamically generated FS pockets are connected by well-defined momenta due to the band-folding.
-Fig~3\textbf{a} displays the 12 color coded CFPs.
-Pockets of the same color are related by the reciprocal lattice vectors of the $2a_0 \times 2a_0$ CDW ${\bf G}_{2a_0} ={1\over2} {\bf G}$.
-Those of different colors are, in contrast, connected by {\em new} wave vectors ${\bf Q}_{4a_0}={1\over4} {\bf G}$ and ${\bf Q}_{{4\over 3}a_0}={3\over4} {\bf G}$ in all 3Q directions, enabling new correlated quantum states that can coexist with the $2a_0\times2a_0$ CDW.
+Fig~3a displays the 12 color coded CFPs.
+Pockets of the same color are related by the reciprocal lattice vectors of the $2a_0 \times 2a_0$ CDW $\bG_{2a_0}={1\over2} \bG$.
+Those of different colors are, in contrast, connected by new wave vectors $\bQ_{4a_0}={1\over4} \bG$ and $\bQ_{{4\over 3} a_0}={3\over4} \bG$ in all 3\textbf{Q} directions, enabling new correlated quantum states that can coexist with the $2a_0\times2a_0$ CDW.

-Note that neither ${\bf Q}_{4a_0}$ nor ${\bf Q}_{{4\over 3}a_0}$ leads to full nesting because of the ellipticity of the pockets (Fig. 3\textbf{b}).
+Note that neither $\bQ_{4a_0}$ nor $\bQ_{{4\over 3}a_0}$ leads to full nesting because of the ellipticity of the pockets (Fig. 3b).
 Moreover, since the pockets are all electron-like, there is no instability in the particle-hole channel.
-Additional triple-Q CDWs at these wave vectors cannot gap out the pockets (see Methods) and have not appeared experimentally, possibly because they are ineffective at lowering energy.
-A striped $4a_0$ charge order was indeed observed by STM on the Sb surface in \cvs~\cite{cdw-nat,pdw-nat} which is allowed as a unidirectional single-Q CDW in the Ginzburg-Landau (GL) analysis \cite{mcmillan}.
+Additional triple-$\bQ$ CDWs at these wave vectors cannot gap out the pockets (see Methods) and have not appeared experimentally, possibly because they are ineffective at lowering energy.
+A striped $4a_0$ charge order was however observed by STM on the Sb surface in \cvs~\cite{cdw-nat,pdw-nat} which is allowed as a unidirectional single-$\bQ$ CDW in the Ginzburg-Landau (GL) analysis \cite{mcmillan}.

-The path toward a stable correlated ground state can arise in the particle-particle channel through a PDW with finite momentum $\bQ_{\rm p}$ pairing of a spin-down electron at momentum $\bk$ and a spin-up electron at $-\bk+{\bf Q}_{\rm p}$.
+The path toward a stable correlated ground state can arise in the particle-particle channel through a PDW with finite momentum $\bQ_{\rm p}$ pairing of a spin-down electron at momentum $\bk$ and a spin-up electron at $-\bk+\bQ_{\rm p}$.
 In contrast to a CDW, it does not require the connected CFPs to be electron and hole like to produce a large susceptibility.
-The outer CFPs in Fig. 3\textbf{a} carry the majority of the spectral weight (Fig.~2\textbf{c}) and are more susceptible to a stabilizing PDW with ${4\over 3}a_0\times {4\over 3}a_0$ periodicity (Methods).
-The energetically favorable triple-Q PDW therefore has the wave vector $\bQ_{\rm p}=\bQ_{{4\over 3}a_0}={3\over4}{\bf G}$, which connects each of the six outer elliptical pockets in Fig.~3\textbf{a} with its two neighbors.
+The outer CFPs in Fig. 3a carry the majority of the spectral weight (Fig.~2c) and are more susceptible to a stabilizing PDW with ${4\over 3}a_0\times {4\over 3}a_0$ periodicity (Methods).
+The energetically favorable triple-$\bQ$ PDW therefore has the wave vector $\bQ_{\rm p}=\bQ_{{4\over 3}a_0}={3\over4} \bG$, which connects each of the six outer elliptical pockets in Fig.~3a with its two neighbors.
+This corresponds precisely to the ${4\over 3}a_0\times {4\over 3} a_0$ periodicity of the observed PDW \cite{pdw-nat}.